fullice/Google-Code-Jam_Qualification-Round/README.md

 Problem C. Minesweeper Master
 --------------------------------------
 ### Problem
-*Minesweeper* is a computer game that became popular in the 1980s, and is still included in some versions of the?Microsoft Windows?operating system.
+*Minesweeper* is a computer game that became popular in the 1980s, and is still included in some versions of the *Microsoft Windows* operating system.
 This problem has a similar idea, but it does not assume you have played *Minesweeper*.<br /><br />
 In this problem, you are playing a game on a grid of identical cells.
 The content of each cell is initially hidden.
 There are **M** mines hidden in **M** different cells of the grid.
 No other cells contain mines.
 You may click on any cell to reveal it.
 If the revealed cell contains a mine, then the game is over, and you lose.
 Otherwise, the revealed cell will contain a digit between 0 and 8, inclusive, which corresponds to the number of neighboring cells that contain mines.
 Two cells are neighbors if they share a corner or an edge.
 Additionally, if the revealed cell contains a 0, then all of the neighbors of the revealed cell are automatically revealed as well, recursively.
 When all the cells that don't contain mines have been revealed, the game ends, and you win.<br /><br />
 For example, an initial configuration of the board may look like this ('*' denotes a mine, and 'c' is the first clicked cell):<br />